 chance.
 Join the Ian Taylor Trekking crew, led by Everest Summiteer, Ian Taylor, to experience this trip of a lifetime!

-Swayambhu Stupa.
-During the first successful summit of Mount Everest by the British Expedition in 1953, the team began their journey, on foot from Kathmandu, however, we are a bit luckier today as we are now able to take a short flight into Lukla, a small village at the foothills of the Himalayas!
+The two week journey in to the incredible Everest Region of the Himalaya’s will start in the bustling capital city of Kathmandu, Nepal.
+Kathmandu stands at 1,400m/ 4,593 feet above sea level in the bowl-shaped Kathmandu Valley of central Nepal.
+This exciting city is filled with many fascinating cultural sites, including multiple UNESCO World Heritage Sites.
+You will stay in the Thamel District of the city, which is filled with Hotels, shops, restaurants and bars.
+The Thamel district is within close distance to many attractions, such as Durbar Square, Pashupatinath Temple, Boudhanath Stupa, and Swayambhu Stupa.
+During the first successful summit of Mount Everest by the British Expedition in 1953, the team began their journey on foot from Kathmandu, however, we are a bit luckier today as we are now able to take a short flight into Lukla, a small village at the foothills of the Himalayas!

-The flight to Lukla is a 45 minute ride through the mountains on a small twin-otter plane to the Tenzing-Hillary Airport, situated at 2,860 meters above sea level.
-From here, you will begin the trek into the SolouKhumbu Region, following the Dudh Kosi River along the beautiful, lush trail to Namche Bazaar.
-Namche Bazaar is the Sherpa capital of Nepal, located at 3,440 meters and is a beloved stop by many of Nepal’s trekkers.
-This picturesque village is built into the side of a hill, and is the main trading center for the Khumbu Region, making it a perfect stop for acclimatization on your way to Everest Base Camp.
+The flight to Lukla is a 45 minute ride through the mountains on a small twin-otter plane to the Tenzing-Hillary Airport, situated at 2,850m/ 9,350 feet above sea level.
+From here, you will begin the trek into the Solu Khumbu Region, following the Dudh Kosi River along the beautiful, lush trail to Namche Bazaar.
+Namche Bazaar is the Sherpa capital of Nepal, located at 3,440m/ 11,286 feet and is a beloved stop by many of Nepal’s trekkers.
+This picturesque village is built into the side of a hill, and is the main trading center for the Khumbu Region, making Namche a perfect stop for acclimatization on your way to Everest Base Camp.

-It takes our bodies time to adjust to the lack of oxygen that we will encounter at these heights, therefore we have to take our time as we go higher up the trail, giving our bodies that essential time it needs to acclimatize.
-Your time spent in Namche Bazaar will be filled with things to do as the small town offers many welcomed amenities such as a bakery, bars, restaurants, internet access and many stalls selling local crafts, jewelry, climbing gear, medicines and more.
+It takes our bodies time to adjust to the lack of oxygen that we will encounter at these heights, therefore we have to take our time before going higher up the trail.
+We like to have 3 nights in Namche on the way up the trail.
+Giving your body this essential time it needs to acclimatize is critical success and safety.
+Your time spent in Namche Bazaar will be filled with things to do as the small town offers many amenities.
+Namche has a lot of Bakeries and bars with internet access and many stalls selling local crafts, jewelry, climbing gear, medicines and more.
 There is also a market held in the village where you can purchase goods from Tibetan Traders who set up in the Square.

 From Namche Bazaar you will continue up the trail, through valleys with massive Himalayan peaks all around, passing Villages where you will meet the welcoming local Sherpa people.
-Among those villages is the village of Tengboche, located at 3,867 meters, which holds the important Buddhist monastery, the Tengboche Monastery.
+Among those villages is the village of Tengboche, located at 3,867m/ 12,687 feet, which holds the important Buddhist monastery, the Tengboche Monastery.
 The Monastery was originally built in 1916 and was destroyed twice, once by an earthquake and once by a fire, and the current structure was rebuilt in 1989 and has since been named a UNESCO World Heritage Site.
 This beautiful Monastery on the top of the ridge line are draped with panoramic views of the Himalayan Mountains, including the well-known peaks like Taboche, Mount Everest, Lhotse, Ama Dablam, Nuptse, and Thamserku.

 From Tengboche, you begin to see the effects of the lack of oxygen on the environment.
 The green lush valleys turn into a black and white world with dusty trails and stunning snowy peaks surrounding you.
-You pass through Dingboche, sitting at 4,530m,

-which is where we generally take another chance to spend extra time acclimatizing to the lower levels of oxygen.
+You pass through Dingboche, sitting at 4,350m/ 14,271 feet which is where we take another chance to spend extra time acclimatizing to the lower levels of oxygen.

-From here the journey takes you up to the steep Dugla Pass to Lobuche.
+From here the journey takes you up to the steep Thukla Pass to Lobuche 4,920m/ 16,142 feet.
 This section of the trek can be strenuous, but your efforts are rewarded with spectacular views over the Himalayas.
-From the top of the Dugla Pass begins the
+From the top of the Thukla Pass begins the

 *Free trip does not include your international flight to Kathmandu, Nepal.